kolov/notipy/README.md

  - No separate CVS modules, one github project
  - Native Library packaged in Jar and loaded automatically, no -Djava.library.path
  - Doesn't detect the OS, operation mode is controlled explicitely
- - An OS-neutral ineficient implementation for development (e.g. develop on Mac, deploy on the Pi)
+ - An OS-neutral primitive implementation for development (e.g. develop on Mac, deploy on the Pi)

 Why
 ======